dotnet/arcade-services/docs/DevGuide.md

     ]
 ```
 If you change any settings in `ClusterManifestTemplate.json` run `Reset Local Cluster` from Service Fabric Local Cluster Manager to recreate the cluster configuration using the new settings

+## Generating GitHub PAT for local scenario test runs

+The GitHub scenario tests are ran against a dedicated organization - [`maestro-auth-tests`](https://github.com/maestro-auth-test).
+As such, a PAT with adequate permissions is required to run them locally.

+To generate one, navigate to https://github.com/settings/tokens and select the `Fine-grained tokens` sub-menu on the navigation bar.
+The token should be generated with the following settings:
+  - Resource owner: `maestro-auth-test` (if this option is not available in the resource settings please ask the team to add you to the test organization)
+  - Repository access: `All repositories`
+  - Repository permissions: `Contents` - `Access: Read and Write`

+This configuration will allow the tests to read and write to the test repos without any additional access to the org or the account itself.